 Solmar 512 Avenida da Praia Grande, Macau, +853 2888 1881

 Portas do Sol

 Portas do Sol is one of our undeniable favorites.
-This Cantonese (especially dim sum) establishment from the 70s remains in the same place where it first started: Hotel Lisboa – not to be mistaken with the new Grand Lisboa.
+This Cantonese establishment from the 70s remains in the same place where it first started: Hotel Lisboa – not to be mistaken with the new Grand Lisboa.
 Besides being Macau’s first large-scale casino, Hotel Lisboa has a rich history which should be known by anyone who appreciates this city.
-There was a time where the river waving almost knocked at the casino’s door and the famous rickshaws were a pretty common means of transport.
+There was a time where the river waves almost knocked at the casino’s door and the famous rickshaws were a pretty common means of transport.
 Once at Portas do Sol, try everything your stomach can handle.
 Start with some dumplings, go through the “siu mei” (Cantonese expression for a series of different roasted meats), try the “siu yuk” (roasted pig), and don’t forget to ask for some fried noodles or “wet fried rice” with vegetables.
-Useful tip: Bring some dishes’ screenshots on your mobile to ease the order.
+Useful tip: Have some screenshots of the dishes on your mobile to ease ordering.

 Portas do Sol Hotel Lisboa 2/F, East Wing, Macau, +853 8803 3100

-A Portuguese-based restaurant located in the heart of Taipa Village.
-Open during the 70s, Pinocchio was one of the few Western joints in town offering a European menu.
-Sadly, it has lost its sparkle, but it’s still a fair choice when it comes to Portuguese food.
-Try the curry crab and the barbecue dishes.
-Open 12:00am–9:00pm.
+This is a Portuguese-based restaurant in the heart of Taipa Village.
+Opened during the 70s, Pinocchio was one of the few Western joints in town offering a European menu.
+Sadly, it has lost a little bit of its sparkle, but it’s still a wonderful choice for Portuguese food.
+Try the curry crab and the barbecue dishes!